nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the FABook.

 Format: `list`

 ### Updating a person : `update`

-Searches for a contact that is stored in the address book and updates its contact information.
+Searches for a contact that is stored in the FABook and updates its contact information.

 Format: `update name:NAME [num:PHONE_NUMBER] [address:ADDRESS] [meeting_time:TIME]`